ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/xml/XMLChildPos.md

 Gets the position of a child element within an XML document object.

+The position, in an XmlChildren array, of the Nth child that has the specified name.

 ## Method Signature

 ```
 XMLChildPos(elem=[XML], childname=[string], n=[integer])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|